AntoineGuglielmi/nuxt-reactive-form/README.md

 });

-// Destructure the instance of reactive form const {
+// Destructure the instance of reactive form.
-  state, // The state you can use in your inputs resetForm, // A function to reset values formIsValid, // A function that returns true or false whether all fields are valid or not getError // A function that returns all error messages for a specific field : getError(fieldKey: string) } = form;
+// See "useReactiveForm return values" below for more informations const {
+  state,
+  resetForm,
+  formIsValid,
+  getError
+} = form;

 const submit = () => {